 iShares Europe ETF (IEV)

-- Description: The iShares Europe ETF aims to track the S&P Europe 350 Index, which covers 350 leading blue-chip companies from 16 developed European countries.
+- Description: tracks the S&P Europe 350 Index, covering 350 leading blue-chip companies from 16 developed European countries.

 - ISIN: US4642878618